epfl-lasa/i_am_project/README.md

 Go to "i_am_project/config/1v1_params.yaml"

+To use hollow box, change parameter 'hollow' to true in parameter file

 Keep in mind for the single setup, the iiwa base is at (x,y)=(0,0) while for the dual setup, the center of the table is at (x,y)=(0,0)